-In this article, we discussed the best forex pairs for scalping, and which are best to avoid, but there are also some other considerations that need to be taken into account – such as finding a good broker.
+In this article, we discussed the best currencies for scalping forex, the best forex pairs for scalping, and which are best to avoid, but there are also some other considerations that need to be taken into account – such as finding a good broker.

 Good, reputable brokers are just as important to successfully scalp the forex market because you will likely open and close multiple trades a day, which can rack up trading commissions.
 Brokers that offer competitive commissions, high execution speeds, and leverage in combination with highly liquid forex pairs are the best suited for scalpers.